-Tezpur is an urban city in the Sonitpur district in the Indian state of Assam.
-It is located on the banks of river Brahmaputra and is one of the largest cities in Assam.
-Owing to its historical significance, this city attracts a great number of tourists every year.
-Some of the ancient places which are still very much intact even after the sad effects of time are the Mahabhairav Temple, the hill of Agnigarh, Nameri National Park and its outskirts, etc.
+Tezpur is an urban city in the Sonitpur district, Assam.
+Located on the banks of the river Brahmaputra it is one of the largest cities in Assam.
+Tezpur has a great historical significance as well, due to which it attracts a great number of tourists on an annual basis.
+Some of the ancient places which are still very much intact even after the sad effects of time are the Mahabhairav Temple, the Hill of Agnigarh, Nameri National Park and its outskirts, and many more.

-Agnigarh.
-A famous spot for the sightseers, Agnigarh is also referred to as a fire fort.
-The destination got this name as per the Hindu mythology.
-It is believed that this place remained covered with fire.
-This was done in order to stop the entry and exit of anyone, without proper authorization.
-The spot denotes the story of the romance of Prince Aniruddha and Princess Usha.
-The fort also has some relevance associated with the Hindu epic Mahabharata.
+A famous spot for the sightseers, Agnigarh is also referred to as the fire fort.
+The destination got this name as per Hindu mythology as it is believed that this place always remained covered with fire.
+This was mainly done so in order to stop the entry and exit of anyone in the fort, without proper authorization.
+The spot denotes the story of the romance of Prince Aniruddha and Princess Usha as well.

-Bhairabi Temple.
-Encircled in Tezpur, this temple is devoted to Goddess Bhairavi who is worshipped as one of the forms of Goddess Durga.
-According to history, Usha, the daughter of Asura King Banasura used to come here regularly to worship Goddess Durga.
-Here one can find a bunch of small fascinating shops as well.
-To reach the temple you will have to tread a very long staircase.
+Encircled in Tezpur, this temple is devoted to Goddess Bhairavi who is worshipped as one of the powerful forms of Goddess Durga.
+According to history, Usha, the daughter of Asura King, Banasura used to come here regularly to worship Goddess Durga.
+If you travel to this place then you also get to see a bunch of small fascinating shops.

-Visit Bura-Chapori Wildlife Sanctuary.
-The Bura-Chapori Wildlife Sanctuary is situated on the southern banks of Brahmaputra river in Sonitpur at an approximate distance of around 30 km. away from Tezpur.
-The sanctuary covers 44.06 sq. km. in area, where various plant species, animal species, exciting view of flora and fauna can be found.
+The Bura-Chapori Wildlife Sanctuary is situated on the southern banks of the Brahmaputra river in Sonitpur at an approximate distance of around 30 km away from Tezpur.
+The sanctuary covers 44.06 sq. km. in area, where various plant species, animal species, along with many exciting views of flora and fauna can be found.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here